Author Archives: treed

 Business Writing Style Guide

-While discussing new writing projects with potential clients, I am frequently asked which business writing style guide I follow.
-While I’ve read the style guides from several publishers, I don’t rigorously follow any; style guides tend to be too long and rules too obscure to for me to consistently remember.
+When discussing new writing projects with potential clients, I’m sometimes asked which business writing style guide I follow.
+While I’ve read the style guides from several publishers, I don’t follow any one; style guides tend to be too long, and rules too obscure, to for me to consistently remember.

-For my own business writing style guide, I’ve developed an amalgam of what I feel are common-sense high-level British and American writing rules.
-I’ve consolidated them here in an informal, concise guide that I can point clients and co-workers to when I’m asked next time.
+For my own use, I’ve developed an amalgam of common-sense, high-level British and American writing rules.
+I’ve consolidated them here in an informal, concise guide that I can point clients and co-workers to when asked.

-Since my writing style shares characteristics of both British and American, this document can also serve as a guide to the differences between both styles of writing.
+Because my style blends British and American conventions, this document also serves as a guide to some of the key differences between the two traditions.
 Continue reading

 Example RFP Response